albonec/Wordle4Aunties/README.md

 # Wordle4Aunties

 Wordle port based on Java AWT/Swing GUI that can be played with no Internet connection.
 Can be used as a practice utility for avid Wordlers.
+The name of this repository very much reflects the target audience.
+You know who you are.

 ## Installation: